Atmospheric and Environmental Science [AM Lab]

 a) The LHCf and RHICf experiment: a study of hadron interactions of ultra high-energy cosmic rays by using zero degree electro-magnetic calorimeters at the CERN Large Hadron Collider (LHC) and BNL Relativistic Heavy Ion Collider (RHIC).

-d) Measurement of radiocarbon (14C) contained in tree rings to probe solar activities in past and burst events.
-Also a tabletop experiment for cloud formation by cosmic rays.
+d) Measurement of radiocarbon (14C) contained in tree rings to probe variations of the cosmic-ray flux due to solar activities and astronomical burst events in the past.

-f) Gamma-ray observations: Investigation of origin and propagation of cosmic rays and search for dark matters with the Fermi gamma-ray satellite.
-Development of new gamma-ray instruments such as Cherenkov Telescope Array.
+e) Gamma-ray observations: Investigation of origin and propagation of cosmic rays and search for dark matters with the Fermi gamma-ray satellite and Cherenkov Telescope Array.

 Heliospheric Plasma Physics [SW Lab]